 Nutrition in Infants

-Daily fluid and calorie requirements vary with age and are proportionately greater in neonates and infants than in older children and adults ( Calorie Requirements at Different Ages*).
-Relative requirements for protein and energy (g or kcal/kg body weight) decline progressively from the end of infancy through adolescence ( Recommended Dietary Reference Intakes* for Some Macronutrients, Food and Nutrition Board, Institute of Medicine of the National Academies), but absolute requirements increase.
+Daily fluid and calorie requirements vary with age and are proportionately greater in neonates and infants than in older children and adults (see Table: Calorie Requirements at Different Ages*).
+Relative requirements for protein and energy (g or kcal/kg body weight) decline progressively from the end of infancy through adolescence (see Table: Recommended Dietary Reference Intakes* for Some Macronutrients, Food and Nutrition Board, Institute of Medicine of the National Academies), but absolute requirements increase.
 For example, protein requirements decrease from 1.2 g/kg/day at 1 yr to 0.9 g/kg/day at 18 yr, and mean relative energy requirements decrease from 100 kcal/kg at 1 yr to 40 kcal/kg in late adolescence.

-Minor variations in day-to-day food intake are common and, although often of concern to parents, usually require only reassurance and guidance unless there are signs of disease or changes in growth parameters, particularly weight (changes in the child’s percentile rank on standard growth curves are more significant than absolute changes).
+Minor variations in day-to-day food intake are common and, although often of concern to parents, usually require only reassurance and guidance unless there are signs of disease or changes in growth parameters, particularly weight (changes in the child’s percentile rank on standard growth charts are more significant than absolute changes).